jcrodriguez-dis/vpl-jail-system/README.md

 http://server:PORT/URLPATH or https://server:SECURE_PORT/URLPATH

 :PORT and :SECURE_PORT can be omitted if using the standard ports.
-# Changes from the 2.3 to 2.4 version
-The installer and service control script has been update to support systemd service manager.
-Versions before 2.4 use only system V service manager.
-The change allows to install vpl-jail-system on Linux distributions that use YUM or APT and systemd or system V. Other fixes and changes are:

-- The default log level has been increased to 3.
-- The size of the SSL key created when installing has been increase to 2048.
-New versions of OpenSSL lib require this size.
-- Improves the cleaning of finished tasks

 # Changes from the 2.2 to 2.3 version